Durban, South Africa

 The TEN Center in Durban, South Africa operates projects in three main areas: informal education, sustainable agriculture and public health.

-- Operating a Summer Camp as during the summer, children have nowhere to go, and are more susceptible to risky behavior.
-We will provide a safe, educational and fun environment for them to be during their summer vacation.
+- Operating Holiday Camps during school holidays.
+During holidays children have nowhere to go, and are more susceptible to risky behavior.
+We will provide a safe, educational and fun environment for them to be during their vacations.

 - Adult computer literacy program - we will show adults what is a computer and what are its functions.
 For the first time in their lives they will learn how to use a computer, what the World Wide Web is and so much more.